kaffetyven/Noroff-VueApp/README.md

 Install the project from gitHub
 - Step 2
 CD into the project folder by means of a terminal and run the following command "npm install" to install dependencies.
+- Step 3
+Run the following command "npm run serve" to start the project.
+- Step 4
+In your browser, navigate to the following url"localhost:8080" to see the project.